 I also participated in designing and programming readout systems for MKIDs in the Energetic Cosmo Laboratory (ECL).

-and designing a readout system base on I/Q modulator-demodulator and a FPGA board with GHz ADC/DACs.
+Currently, we are testing a few different systems, including the ROACH2 board from minicom electronics, and designing a readout system base on I/Q modulator-demodulator and a FPGA board with GHz ADC/DACs.

 2D Luminescence Microscopic Imaging System development